-• Support policies and programs that reduce the prevalence of obesity and improve the overall health and wellness of those in our communities;
+- Support policies and programs that reduce the prevalence of obesity and improve the overall health and wellness of those in our communities; - Ensure that all people have access to food that is healthy, affordable and, where practicable, locally grown; - Support efforts to establish, promote and expand local farmers markets and school and community gardens; - Provide incentives for local farms to sell fresh produce at farmers markets and to schools; - Support educational programming, outreach efforts and policies to reduce food loss and waste; - Encourage farmland conservation and regenerative agricultural practices, such as water conservation, organic fertilizers, crop rotation and the use of living covers by providing incentives to small, local farms in urban and rural areas; - Improve the quality of food in schools by supporting and promoting the purchase of unprocessed and minimally processed, locally grown and locally raised agriculture products, such as fresh fruits and vegetables, in schools;

-- Ensure that all people have access to healthy, affordable and locally grown food; - Support efforts to establish, promote and expand local farmers markets and school and community gardens; - Provide incentives for local farms to sell fresh produce to farmers markets; - Encourage farmland conservation and sustainable farming, such as using less water and fertilizer and rotating crops, by providing incentives to small, local farms; - Improve the quality of food in schools by supporting and promoting the purchase of unprocessed and minimally processed, locally grown and locally raised agriculture products, such as fresh fruits and vegetables, in schools; - Maintain the Supplemental Nutrition Assistance Program as a federal grant program; - Establish and maintain a national set of uniform, integrated food system metrics to help evaluate the effectiveness of existing programs and to plan innovative initiatives; and - Enable an interagency partnership among the U.S. Environmental Protection Agency, U.S. Department of Health and Human Services, and U.S. Department of Agriculture to protect and improve human, animal, and environmental health as an integrated system, including food safety and production.
+- Expand and strengthen the Healthy Food Financing Initiative to meet the growing demand of healthy food access in underserved urban and rural communities; - Maintain the Supplemental Nutrition Assistance Program as a federal grant program; - Establish and maintain a national set of uniform, integrated food system metrics to help evaluate the effectiveness of existing programs and to plan innovative initiatives; and - Enable an interagency partnership among the U.S. Environmental Protection Agency, U.S. Department of Health and Human Services, and U.S. Department of Agriculture to protect and improve human, animal, and environmental health as an integrated system, including food safety and production.